Infinix Ranked #45 In Kantar BrandZ Top 50 Chinese Global Brand Builders Of 2023! - UrduPoint

 Infinix has once again proven its worth in the global market, securing the 45th position in the prestigious Kantar BrandZ rankings for Top 50 Chinese Global Brand Builders of 2023

-Lahore (UrduPoint / Pakistan Point News - 15 June, 2023) Infinix has once again proven its worth in the global market, securing the 45th position in the prestigious Kantar BrandZ rankings for Top 50 Chinese Global Brand Builders of 2023.
+Lahore, (UrduPoint / Pakistan Point News - 15th Jun, 2023 ) has once again proven its worth in the global market, securing the 45th position in the prestigious Kantar BrandZ rankings for Top 50 Chinese Global Brand Builders of 2023.
 This remarkable achievement follows Infinix's recognition in 2022 as a Kantar BrandZ Rising Star among Chinese Global Brand Builders.
-Such consistent acknowledgment showcases the brand's continuous efforts in capturing the trust and loyalty of consumers, providing them with a strong sense of value associated with the Infinix brand.
+Such consistent acknowledgment showcases the brand's continuous efforts in capturing the trust and loyalty of consumers, providing them with a strong sense of value associated with the infinix brand.

 "We are deeply honored to receive this recognition from Kantar BrandZ acknowledging our ability to create captivating and meaningful brand narratives that resonate with our global customer base.
 We extend our heartfelt gratitude to our dedicated fan base worldwide, who appreciate our commitment to empowering young individuals with innovative technology while embracing style and positivity." said Lake Hu, CMO at Infinix.